hwulfmeyer/N-Body-Simulation/README.md

 ### The Algorithm:

-The naive implementation would simply calculate each force for each object also called all-pairs-agorithm.
+The naive implementation would calculate each force for each object from all objects.
+It's called all-pairs-agorithm or brute force method, it gives the most correct results.

 ### Algorithm Optimization: